Friends mourn mother and daughter found dead in Nob Hill home

 Richards says Laura, a social worker who served the public defenders office for 24 years, will be remembered for her immense empathy.

-“She was always there to listen if i needed the talk.
-She had incredible compassion for everyone she worked with,” Richards says.
+“She was always there to listen if I needed the talk.
+She had incredible compassion for everyone she worked with,” said Richards.

-City officials tell us Shanta was the head lifeguard at the highland pool and worked for the city more than four years.
+City officials tell us Shanta was the head lifeguard at the Highland pool and worked for the city for more than four years.

-Richards says Shanta’s passion for kids was evident in everything she did.

-Shanta was also studying education at UNM.”She was going to be one of these people that was going to have a huge effect on future generations of kids,” Richards says.
+Shanta was also studying education at the University of New Mexico.”She was going to be one of these people that was going to have a huge effect on future generations of kids,” Richards says.

-Friends say both women leave behind a legacy of love and kindness.They both were oriented around helping other people,” King says.
+Friends say both women leave behind a legacy of love and kindness.”They both were oriented around helping other people,” said King.